AkiraSalvare/fdu-connect/docs/service_en.md

     1. The internal IP range used by FDU campus network is `10.0.0.0/8`, you may need to remove this IP range from the direct connection list/LAN list of the proxy plugin and add it to the proxy list.

     2. Please make sure that the RVPN server used is directly connected to OpenWrt.
-If `stuvpn.fudan.edu.cn` is not configured as a direct connection, this domain name may match the routing rules and other `fdu.edu.cn` traffic will be sent to the fdu-connect proxy, which will cause network anomalies.
+If `stuvpn.fudan.edu.cn` is not configured as a direct connection, this domain name may match the routing rules and other `fudan.edu.cn` traffic will be sent to the fdu-connect proxy, which will cause network anomalies.